schemaitat/homepage/content/posts/homepage-setup/index.en.md

 author: "André"
 description: "How to build a homepage from scratch."
 toc: true
-tags: ["jenkins nginx hugo tutorial homepage"]
+tags: ["jenkins","nginx","hugo","tutorial","homepage"]
-categories: ["tutorial"]
+categories: ["tutorial", "webserver"]

 ---
 In this article, we go through the basic steps to create your fully customizable homepage using nginx, jenkins and hugo.